 |July 2016 – June 2017

-NOTICE: Tait Block is now CLOSED for logging.
-Please Keep Out of this Area at all times.
+NOTICE: Tait Block is CLOSED for logging.
+Please Keep Out of this Area at ALL times.

 Hawkes Bay Mountain Bike Club Incorporated (HBMTBC), was founded in 1991; gained full time access into the privately owned Pan Pac Tangoio Forest in 1995; and became an incorporated society in 1998.
 The HBMTBC is affiliated to Mountain Bike New Zealand (MTBNZ) and is New Zealand’s largest cycling club with an annual membership of around 2000 members.

 The club’s ‘home’ is the internationally famous Pan Pac Eskdale MTB Park, currently with 60km of trails spread over 1300ha, located just 10 minutes drive north of Napier.